ypatankar/gameoflife/README.md

 ### Prerequisites
 * python 3.x
-* python module termcolor to view the live cells movement
+* python module termcolor to view the live cells movement in color

 ### Deployment Steps
 1. Execute `gameoflife.py` on command line for best output